radon-h2020/radon-ansible-metrics/docs/index.md

 value = <Metric>(StringIO(script).count()
 ```

+where <metric> has to be replaced with the name of the desired metric module to compute the value of a specific metric. <br>
+The difference between the *general* and the *playbook* modules lies in the fact that the *playbook* module contains metrics specific to playbooks (for example, the number of plays and tasks), while the *general* module contains metrics that can be generalized to other languages (for example, the lines of code).

-For example, if one wants to count the number of lines of code:
+For example, to count the number of lines of code:

 ```python
 from io import StringIO